bhaskarsantoshk/problem-solving/company/google/Notes.md

     - If a triple booking is detected, decrement the value at the `start` time and increment the value at the `end` time to revert the changes made during the booking attempt.
     - Remove the entry from the `TreeMap` if the value becomes 0 after reversion.

+# Solution for LRUCache Implementation

+## Approach:

+1. **Node Class:**
+    - Define a `Node` class to represent each entry in the cache.
+Each node contains a `key`, `val`, and pointers to the previous and next nodes.

+2. **Initialize LRUCache:**
+    - Initialize the `LRUCache` with a given capacity.
+    - Create a dummy `head` and `tail` node to facilitate easy addition and removal of nodes.
+    - Initialize a `HashMap` to store the cache entries with their keys and corresponding nodes.

+3. **Get Method:**
+    - Check if the key exists in the cache.
+If it does, retrieve the corresponding node.
+    - Move the accessed node to the head of the linked list to mark it as most recently used.
+    - Return the value of the node.
+If the key does not exist, return -1.

+4. **Put Method:**
+    - If the key already exists in the cache, delete the existing node.
+    - If the cache is at capacity, remove the least recently used node, which is located just before the `tail`.
+    - Insert the new node at the head of the linked list to mark it as most recently used.

+5. **Delete Method:**
+    - Remove the node from the linked list and the cache map.
+    - Update the pointers of the previous and next nodes to bypass the deleted node.

+6. **Insert Method:**
+    - Add the node to the head of the linked list.
+    - Update the pointers to insert the node correctly.
+    - Add the node to the cache map.

+# Solution for MinStack Implementation

+## Approach:

+1. **Node Class:**
+    - Define a `Node` class to represent each entry in the stack.
+Each node contains a `val`, the current `min` value, and a pointer to the `next` node.

+2. **MinStack Initialization:**
+    - Initialize the `MinStack` with a `head` pointer that will point to the top of the stack.

+3. **Push Method:**
+    - When a value is pushed onto the stack, create a new `Node` with the value, the minimum of the current value and the current minimum (if the stack is not empty), and the current head of the stack as the next node.
+    - Update the `head` to point to the new node.

+4. **Pop Method:**
+    - Remove the top node from the stack by updating the `head` to point to the next node.
+    - Throw an exception if the stack is empty.

+5. **Top Method:**
+    - Return the value of the top node of the stack.
+    - Throw an exception if the stack is empty.

+6. **GetMin Method:**
+    - Return the minimum value stored in the top node of the stack.
+    - Throw an exception if the stack is empty.
+# Solution for Serializing and Deserializing a Binary Tree

+## Approach:

+1. **Serialization:**
+    - Convert the binary tree into a single string using preorder traversal.
+    - Use a `StringBuilder` to construct the serialized string.
+    - For each node, append its value followed by a delimiter (`,`).
+    - Use a special character (`#`) to represent `null` nodes.
+    - Recursively build the string for the left and right subtrees.

+2. **Deserialization:**
+    - Convert the serialized string back into a binary tree.
+    - Split the string by the delimiter to get a queue of node values.
+    - Use a queue to facilitate reconstructing the tree in the same order as it was serialized.
+    - Recursively build the tree by dequeuing values and creating nodes.
+If a `nullPointer` (`#`) is encountered, return `null`.

+# Solution for Logger Rate Limiter

+## Approach:

+1. **Initialization:**
+    - Use a `HashMap` to store the messages and their corresponding timestamps.

+2. **shouldPrintMessage Method:**
+    - Check if the message already exists in the log.
+    - If it does, calculate the difference between the current timestamp and the stored timestamp.
+        - If the difference is less than 10 seconds, return `false` indicating the message should not be printed.
+        - If the difference is 10 seconds or more, update the timestamp for the message and return `true`.
+    - If the message does not exist in the log, add it with the current timestamp and return `true`.

+# Solution for Randomized Set

+## Approach:

+1. **Initialization:**
+   - **Why:** We need a data structure that allows for constant-time insertions, deletions, and random access.
+Using a `HashMap` (`indexMap`) to store the value and its corresponding index in the list allows for efficient lookups.
+An `ArrayList` is used to store the values, which supports efficient random access and appending/removing elements from the end.
+A `Random` object is used to generate random indices.
+   - **How:** Initialize the `HashMap`, `ArrayList`, and `Random` object in the constructor.

+2. **Insert Method:**
+   - **Why:** We need to ensure that each value is unique in the set.
+Checking if the value already exists helps prevent duplicates.
+   - **How:** Check if the value already exists in the `indexMap`.
+If it does, return `false`.
+If the value does not exist, add it to the `list` and update the `indexMap` with the value and its index.
+Return `true` indicating the insertion was successful.

+3. **Remove Method:**
+   - **Why:** Efficient removal is needed, and the trick is to avoid shifting elements in the list.
+By replacing the value to be removed with the last element in the list, we can achieve constant-time removal.
+   - **How:** Check if the value exists in the `indexMap`.
+If it does not, return `false`.
+If the value exists, retrieve its index and the last element in the `list`.
+Replace the value to be removed with the last element in the `list`.
+Update the `indexMap` for the last element with its new index.
+Remove the last element from the `list` and remove the value from the `indexMap`.
+Return `true` indicating the removal was successful.

+4. **GetRandom Method:**
+   - **Why:** We need to provide a way to get a random element from the set in constant time.
+The `ArrayList` allows for efficient random access.
+   - **How:** Generate a random index using the `Random` object and return the value at that index from the `list`.